zo0r/zo0r/README.md

 I'm Jorge or George for non-spanish speakers 👋 (se habla español).
 Started coding at 12, till... now? +15 years of experience in the industry, I just simply love what I do.

-🌱 Started as a freelancer, worked for corporates and then switched to startups.
+🌱 Started as a **Freelancer** 😱, worked for **Corporates** 🏢, then switched to **Startups** 💡.
 I really like to create and solve real world problems, no BS example projects, I work on real things (but of course I love MVPs!).
 Do I need to say that I'm a gamer?

+Family 👪 carer.

 ### Languages 🌐